zero-one-group/geni/docs/dataproc.md

 3. starts an nREPL server on port 65204; and
 4. steps into a [REPL(-y)](https://github.com/trptcolin/reply).

 Verify that `spark.master` is set to `"yarn"`.
-To submit a standalone application, we can simply jump back to edit `core.clj`.
+To submit a standalone application, we can simply edit the `-main` function on `core.clj`.
 Remove the `launch-repl` function to prevent stepping into the REPL.
 Note that it is necessary to run `lein uberjar` every time the app source code is changed.

 ## Cleaning Up